ereekaur/finance/README.md

-Here I have collected and calculated some common cases which could occur or are otherwise interesting in finance world.
+Here I have studied different cases which I have encountered and which are related to optimization or financial world

 _EXAMPLE 1_  In the first example I have insurance data from three years, namely dates and claims costs from 68